TOP list of natural hair growth remedies for Men and Women

 Hair not feeling as thick and full as it once did?
-If so, you're far from alone.

 Of course, you can fake volume and hair growth with an arsenal of hair sprays, topical lotions, creams, gels and general fake hair products.